Many of our customer's frequently asked questions are answered here.

 Soon" or "Check Engine" light illuminates on your dashboard, the

-Auterra scan tool connects to your vehicle's diagnostic connector to read the
+Auterra scan tool connects to your vehicle's diagnostic connector to

 stored diagnostic trouble code (DTC).
-The DTC helps you determine what's wrong
+The DTC helps you determine

 with your vehicle.
 For instance, a DTC of P1234 could mean "Engine oil